adityaranjan858/namaste_react/chapter-11 Data is the New Oil/Chapter11.md

     };
     };
     ```
-    We used spread operator, so it will pass al the props that i receive.
+    We used spread operator, so it will pass all the props that i receive.
     ```javascript
     {...props}
     ```